-Crs# Course Name De escription Credit MA300 Practice poi cul stu suc res and uring the course of this semester each student will build professional strategies, further develop their ortfolio, identify audiences and establish life habits, using recently completed creative projects, resources illed from their digital archive, tied to future planning and aspirational goals.
-Based upon awareness of udents existing strengths and need for further development, the course prepares students for a accessful Thesis year and the pursuit of postgraduate and/or professional pathways.
-Through iteration, search, and practice, students will complete this course with a digital portfolio, resource archive, visual diverbal presentation skills and a practical and conceptual framework toward professional pathways. erequisites: second semester Junior standing.
-3 TH401 pra sup stra and his course provides a forum for developing, researching, presenting and critiquing an independent studio actice, resulting in the final execution of a thesis project the following term.
-The curriculum is designed to proport the first semester thesis student as they address issues of context, audience, methods and rategies relating to contemporary practice and individual expression.
-Classes will be cross-departmental ad students will participate in individual and group critiques, discussions, written assignments and esentations.
+TH 300 Professional Practice During the course of this semester each student will build professional strategies, further develop their portfolio, identify audiences and establish life habits, using recently completed creative projects, resources culled from their digital archive, tied to future planning and aspirational goals.
+Based upon awareness of students existing strengths and need for further development, the course prepares students for a successful Thesis year and the pursuit of postgraduate and/or professional pathways.
+Through iteration, research, and practice, students will complete this course with a digital portfolio, resource archive, visual and verbal presentation skills and a practical and conceptual framework toward professional pathways.
+Prerequisites: second semester junior standing.
+3 (dept) 410 400 LEVEL - Special Topics Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
+3 TH 401 Thesis Critique Seminar This course provides a forum for developing, researching, presenting and critiquing an independent studio practice, resulting in the final execution of a thesis project the following term.
+The curriculum is designed to support the first semester thesis student as they address issues of context, audience, methods and strategies relating to contemporary practice and individual expression.
+Classes will be cross-departmental and students will participate in individual and group critiques, discussions, written assignments and presentations.
 Prerequisite: Senior standing.
-3 MA400 on bor der cor ser the BFA Thesis is a creative project and related writing elements that are developed in conjunction with the another and whose form and content are informed by research.
-Each student completes a coherent or substantial singular project that evolves from the student's creative practice and emonstrates vision, thought, competence, and an understanding of the work's historical and social entext and reflects the maturity of the artist.
-The Thesis Project will be completed during the second emester of the student's senior year and presented during Focus Week of that semester.
-Prerequisite: enior standing and TH401.
-3 MA410 pecial topics courses are approved to take advantage of timely subjects, the expertise of a faculty ember, or to test student interest in a topic which may later be added to the curriculum.
+3 TH 453 Thesis Development Thesis Development - Graphic Design & Illustration This course provides an in-depth exploration into the daily practice of the professional Designer or Illustrator, equipping the student with the skills and knowledge to effectively enter the professional job market.
+Central to this work is the preparation & building of a final portfolio in both web & traditional formats.
+The primary goal of this course is the development of a Design Arts Thesis Proposal.
+This comprehensive project, while having a clear independent language, will also function as a conceptually and visually integrated component of the student's final graduation portfolio.
+Additionally, the course is designed to engage each student in a comprehensive investigation of creative professional practice with a strong emphasis on client-based application and entrepreneurial studies.
+Ultimately, students will form the basis of a creative strategy for life beyond PNCA.
+Students will engage in systems & methodologies for the creation of complex, multi-level design & imagebased project proposals presented visually, verbally, and in writing.
+They will sharpen their analytical & conceptual skills, broaden their ability to place their work within historical, cultural and theoretical contexts and create a consistent voice in their visual, written and oral communication.
+In collaboration with the other 400 level courses, Design Arts Thesis Development begins a rigorous & inspiring senior year experience that integrates art making, design strategies, and contemporary creative business practices.
+3 TH 499 Thesis - Project The BFA Thesis is a creative project and related writing elements that are developed in conjunction with one another and whose form and content are informed by research.
+Each student completes a coherent body of work or a substantial singular project that evolves from the student's creative practice and demonstrates vision, thought, competence, and an understanding of the work's historical and social context and reflects the maturity of the artist.
+The Thesis Project will be completed during the second semester of the student's senior year and presented during Focus Week of that semester.
+Prerequisite: Senior standing and TH401.
 3